minimicrowave/TennisGame/readme.md

 # Instructions

 Clone this repository and install the required modules with `npm install`.

+Open your terminal, and while you are in the directory with this repository, run `npm run test`.
+A dummy test has been written for this repository, and it should pass.

-Tests should be written in `test/TennisGame.spec.js`, and code for your app should be written in `src/TennisGame.js`.
+Further tests should be written in `test/TennisGame.spec.js`, and code for your TennisGame app should be written in `src/TennisGame.js`.

-The rules are defined below.
+The rules for your app are defined below.

 # Overview